tinify/wordpress-plugin/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Media library now shows if files are being compressed.

 = 1.3.0 =
 * Improved bulk compressions from media library.
 You can now also bulk compress your whole media library in one step.
 * Intelligent detection if file is already compressed or was altered by another plugin and should be recompressed.